mgpauly1458/mgpauly.github.io/projects/hawaii-annual-coding-challenge.md

 <img src="https://user-images.githubusercontent.com/74911365/155107754-a7cdbf5f-6df4-475d-b834-7be3556ff077.png" width="900">

-Clicking on a trail's card reveals details about the hike like the route description, difficluty, total distance, and average time it takes someone to complete the hike.
+Clicking on a trail's card reveals details about the hike like the route description, difficulty, total distance, and average time it takes someone to complete the hike.
 <br><br>
 <img src="https://user-images.githubusercontent.com/74911365/155107992-8b52982f-20f5-498c-ace7-3ea91b21742d.png" width="900">

 # Safety & Etiquette
 Hiking can be dangerous, especially for people who have not hiked on Hawaii's trails before.
-Our app has a page dedicated to explaining the Department of Land and Natural Resources' (DLNR) safety guidlines and best practices for hiking on their trails.
+Our app has a page dedicated to explaining the Department of Land and Natural Resources' (DLNR) safety guidelines and best practices for hiking on their trails.
 <br><br>
 <img src="https://user-images.githubusercontent.com/74911365/155108663-3d514da6-0dd4-4b95-867d-ddd21a8ee8e3.png" width="700">